Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us008/01.requirements-engineering/Readme.md

-# US008 - Create a Task
+# US008 - List the vehicles needing the check-up

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a VPM, I intend list the vehicles that need to be inspected.
+As an FM, I want to list the vehicles needing the check-up

 ### 1.2.
 Customer Specifications and Clarifications